 Mary Dion, Associate Director of Admissions

-Area of focus at Lesley: Transfer students and applicants to adult degree completion programs
+Area of focus at Lesley: Transfer students and applicants to adult degree completion programs, online undergraduate applicants, International applicants, and students once they arrive in the U.S.

 "I love helping students find the academic path that best works with their busy schedule and career goals."